ESC Explained

 The evolution of the Big 5 concept at Eurovision: a history of prestige and controversy

-Eurovision is much more than just a competition.
-It is a showcase for culture, creativity and international cooperation in broadcasting.
-At the heart of the event is a group of countries known as the Big 5.
-But why do these countries enjoy direct access to the final, regardless of their previous performance?
+Eurovision is much more than just a competition: it's also a soft power tool, a showcase for culture, creativity and creativity. international cooperation in the field of broadcasting.
+At the heart of this event is a group of countries known as the " Big 5" .
+But why do these countries have direct access to the final, regardless of their previous performance?
 The answer lies in their role as crucial financial supporters of the competition, and in the organisation and coordination provided by the European Broadcasting Union (EBU).

 Big 5